communitiesuk/delta-common-infrastructure/docs/security/02_aws_access.md

 TODO: Set up further roles for

 * Monitoring/read only access
-* Application developer - access to logs, port forwarding to ML
+* Application developer - access to logs, SSM port forwarding to ML, SSM RDP to AD

 ## Alarms and monitoring